Trying to prevent heart disease by lowering cholesterol is like trying to prevent obesity by cutting out lettuce.

 The vast majority of doctors in this country get no training whatsoever in nutrition, and those who do receive only the most rudimentary and superficial introduction to the subject.
 Put this together with the built-in medical school bias in favor of patent medicines, and it's easy to see why doctors often fail to think of natural substances as legitimate tools for keeping people healthy.

-The New "Medicine" Cabinet
+The New Heart-Healthy Stack

 Many supplements are beneficial for heart health.
 Here's a short guide to the most important ones.
 If you're not taking these, perhaps you should be.